pierrejay/EZLink/examples/py-master/README.md

-# Python SimpleComm Library Documentation
+# Python EZLink Library Documentation

-> A lightweight Python implementation of the SimpleComm protocol for master devices
+> A lightweight Python implementation of the EZLink protocol for master devices

 ## Overview

-SimpleComm Python is a minimalist library that implements the SimpleComm protocol for master devices (typically a Raspberry Pi or computer) communicating with microcontrollers.
+EZLink Python is a minimalist library that implements the EZLink protocol for master devices (typically a Raspberry Pi or computer) communicating with microcontrollers.
 It handles frame creation, parsing, and basic request/response patterns.

 ## Installation